lexy-language/lexy-language/Introduction/2_Basics.md

   results                    // 2 spaces indentation, Results belongs to the function component declared above
-    number Tax               // 4 spaces indentation, the Tax variable belongs to the Results of the defined Function number TaxRate           // 4 spaces indentation, the TaxRate variable belongs to the Results of the defined Function Code                       // 2 spaces indentation, Code belongs to the function component declared above TaxRate = 0.5            // 4 spaces indentation, the assignment is part of the Code Tax = Income * TaxRate   // 4 spaces indentation, the assignment is part of the Code
+    number Tax               // 4 spaces indentation, the Tax variable belongs to the Results of the defined Function number TaxRate           // 4 spaces indentation, the TaxRate variable belongs to the Results of the defined Function TaxRate = 0.5              // 2 spaces indentation, the assignment is part of the function code Tax = Income * TaxRate     // 42spaces indentation, the assignment is part of the function code
                              // empty lines are ignored by the compiler function SecondFunction      // no indentation, start of a new function component
 ```